 - Easily adaptable – Swap thinly sliced beef with ground beef, pork or chicken, or seafood like scallop or clams.

 Perfect Dish for Meal Prep

-When I have time on the weekend, I’d make this Simmered Beef with Ginger and save enough portion for my meal prep.
+When I have time on the weekend, I’d make this Simmered Beef with Ginger and save enough portions for my meal prep.
 Throughout the week, I’d serve it as a side dish for kids bento or our lunch as shown below.

 I only had to make miso soup and every dishes were from my Japanese-style meal prep, Jobisai (常備菜), which I store in the refrigerator or freezer.